Top 7 Things to Do After A Car Accident

 4. Take Photos

-Having photo evidence after a car crash will be beneficial, especially when insurance is involved or if a lawsuit is filed.
+Having photo evidence after a car crash is beneficial for insurance claims and auto accident injury cases.
 Photo evidence should include:

 - Damage to all vehicles involved